icarovirtual/AndBT/README.md

 AndBT
 =====

-Easy and fast framework over Android's Bluetooth implementation that allows multiple connections at the same time!
+AndBT is an easy and fast framework that allows **multiple connections over Bluetooth with Android**!
-Specialized for games and also ready to any sort of applications.
+With this project you're able to implement a Chat app with up to 7 connections writing only one small Java class.

 In the root folder of this repo you'll find the following projects: